20 Free Summer Programs for High School Students

 Eligibility: Current juniors or seniors who are at least 16 years of age are eligible.

 Please note: There is a $40 application fee, which can be waived.
-Stipends of $2500 and above are given on a needs-based system from special grants.
+Stipends of $2500 or more are awarded on a needs-based basis through special grants.

 Each summer, 100 talented, high-achieving high school students are selected to participate in the Research Science Institute (RSI) conducted at the Massachusetts Institute of Technology (MIT).
-RSI is the first cost-free summer science & engineering program to combine on-campus course work in scientific theory with off-campus work in science and technology research.
+RSI is the first cost-free summer science & engineering program to combine on-campus coursework in scientific theory with off-campus research in science and technology.
 You will experience the entire research cycle from start to finish.
 You will read current literature in your chosen field, execute a detailed research plan, and deliver conference-style oral and written reports on your findings.

-RSI scholars first participate in a week of intensive STEM classes with accomplished professors.
+RSI scholars first participate in a week-long intensive STEM program with accomplished professors.
 The heart of RSI is the five week research internship where students conduct individual projects under the tutelage of mentors who are experienced scientists and researchers – in a field of their choice, so you can choose AI!
 During the final week of RSI, students prepare written and oral presentations on their research projects.
-For students genuinely passionate about artificial intelligence, RSI represents a unique opportunity to expand your knowledge and skills significantly.
-Past participants have explored projects ranging from developing AI to predict disease outbreaks, to creating algorithms for autonomous vehicle navigation, setting a high standard of research and innovation.
+For students genuinely passionate about artificial intelligence, RSI represents a unique opportunity to expand their knowledge and skills significantly.
+Past participants have explored projects ranging from developing AI to predict disease outbreaks to creating algorithms for autonomous vehicle navigation, setting a high standard of research and innovation.

 Here is everything you need to know about RSI!